powersandy/adobe-analytics-mcp-lab/README.md

 Build a survey for the top 15 dimensions in L611.
 ```

 This will use a skill we named *dimension survey*.
 It addresses a common use case: working with a connection or data view I know little about.
 It finds the most used components and prepares a compact and organized view of them.
-The directions tell it to ignore the generic time or out-of-the-box dimensions and that I don't want to see any fields without data.
+The directions tell it to ignore the generic time or out-of-the-box dimensions.
+It can also pull only fields with at least two elements (not No Value).

-I have always wanted to build something like this.
+I always wanted to build something like this.
 However, the volume of manual and tedious duplication activity in the UI prevented it - not to mention sorting by usage!
+It has been successful for approximately 60 dimensions and many panels.

+It may take a few minutes but when running in the background it feels like no time.
+This skill was the product of *many* iterative conversations, as is common.

 > **Tip:** What manual or tedious tasks could this system build for you?
 Don't force a use case onto the feature, but dream big when scale and manual tasks are a blocker.